Steambase/Steam-Sale-Browser-Extension/README.md

 ## Firefox Production Build & Bundle Steps

 Run the following in the root directory of this repository.
+Requirements:
+- Any operating system which supports running node
+- Node LTS (>= `18.18.0`)
+- npm >= `9.5.1`

 ```bash
 npm install